 Molded parts are everywhere—from highly cosmetic housings hiding in plain sight to internal components where a fine polish is unnecessary.
-Most people pay no attention to the surface finish on those parts, but for product designers and engineers, it’s an important design consideration.
+Most people pay no attention to the surface finish on those parts.
+But for product designers and engineers, it’s an important design consideration.
 Identifying the right surface finish is dependent on a few important elements, namely the development or production stage that your parts are in, the materials they’re being manufactured in, and their end-use applications.

 Injection molding offers hundreds of thermoplastic resins that are flexible, strong, and can have fine cosmetic finishes.
-At Proto Labs, aluminum molds can be quickly produced by three-axis milling and easily hand polished or textured to one of seven surface finishes, which range from non-cosmetic to high-gloss polish:
+At Proto Labs, aluminum molds can be quickly produced by three-axis milling and easily hand polished or textured to one of eight surface finishes, which range from non-cosmetic to high-gloss polish:

 PM-F0: Non-cosmetic, finish to Proto Labs discretion

 PM-F1: Low-cosmetic, most toolmarks removed

 And like plastic, a custom option that may include two or more of the available finishes is also possible.
 Unlike plastics, however, LSR is much more forgiving as no ejectors are required for the removal of the parts.
 All LSR parts are manually pulled from the mold so you don’t need to consider ejection or retention using this process.
 Another bonus is gating, LSR has extremely shallow gates that are nearly undetectable after molding.